 But now with social media, I am happy he isn’t alive to see what has become of society since his death in 2006.
 I do not think he would be happy to see what is going on today.
 9-11 was hard enough to grasp, but this empty void of existence after him fighting for freedom and a good life, I am sure he would be sad.

-I watch today’s children stuck to their iPhones, doing something strange called streaks on some app that takes up a large amount of time, and if they do not do they will lose all their friends, or YouTube videos where young kids and adults tape themselves talking about silly things filling people’s brains with nonsensical bullshit that could numb you into a comma.
+I watch today’s children stuck to their iPhones, doing something strange called streaks on some app that takes up a large amount of time, and if they do not do it they will lose all their friends, or YouTube videos where kids and young adults tape themselves talking about silly things filling people’s brains with nonsensical bullshit that could numb you into a comma.
 Then these children try to recite it back to normal people, in crazy short form like mentioning the number 21 for everything, and giggling to themselves like its some private joke inside their heads.
-Or saying the work YEET over and over again like they are skipping on a record player (a record player is an ancient device the neanderthal man used to play music on in the olden days) or laughing at some stunt gone bad that ends up smashing some kids face into a million pieces on a cement platform.
+Or saying the work YEET over and over again until they sound like a skipping broken record player (a record player is an ancient device the neanderthal man used to play music on in the olden days) or laughing at some stunt gone bad that ends up smashing some kids face into a million pieces on a cement platform.
 Here the children somehow have no sense at the pain caused, instead of empathy and cringing, they crack up laughing in an excited roar of pleasure.
 I am wondering if this generation has a consciousness at all or is it underdeveloped empathy?
-Are they so used to seeing so many things in front of their faces, flashing across their screen at a some rapid mach speed pace that they are not affected at all by what they are seeing?
+Are they so used to seeing so many things in front of their faces, flashing across their screen at some rapid mach speed pace that they are not affected at all by what they are seeing?
 It is all so mind boggling!

 Happy?
 What’s that?
-I feel nothing, unless it is the end of my episode. then I feel very anxious to get back online as soon as possible.
+I feel nothing, unless it is the end of my episode, then I feel very anxious to get back online as soon as possible.
 Oh and I love shopping so I can look cute on my Instagram.
 It is my favourite thing in the world.
 Only problem is as soon as I post, I want to buy more things so I can always look different everyday.
 My most important thing in life is to have fashionable clothes, and flawless skin for my photos.
 And I dislike old people, they are sad.
 Aging is gross.